 2. Cheer up your exterior with an LED tree

-Another understated ornament, the Chalk Pre Lit Twig Tree from Lights4fun is both elegant and cheerful, thanks to the warm LED lights.
+Another lovely Christmas tree alternative, the Warm White LED Fairybell Outdoor Christmas from Lights4fun is both elegant and cheerful, thanks to the warm LED lights.
+Looks like there could be a tree under there right?
 Stick it by the front door, in the back garden – or bring it inside for a contemporary Christmas look.

 3. Stack crates in the shape of a tree